Penske PC-10: 1983

 Al Unser Sr. won the CART Championship driving a modified PC-10 renamed the PC-10B the later half of the season.
 Aerodynamic devices known as skirts (a carbon fiber piece that ran a long the outer lower edge of the side pods to capture air and increase downforce in conjunction with the venturi underbody of the car) had been legal the previous year were outlawed for the 1983 CART season.

-Midway through the 1983 CART season Penske Racing determined that the new for 1983 season, Penske PC-11 had some undesirable aero and handling characteristics that could not be remedied.
-This was determined after the Norton Michigan 500 (July 17 at the Michigan International Speedway) where Rick Mears, teammate to Al Unser Sr. lost control and wrecked after getting passed for the lead late in the race by John Paul Jr..
-John Paul Jr would go on to win.
+Midway through the 1983 CART season Penske Racing determined that the new Penske PC-11 had some undesirable aero and handling characteristics that could not be remedied.
+This was determined after the Norton Michigan 500 (July 17 at the Michigan International Speedway) where Rick Mears lost control and wrecked after getting passed for the win on the last lap by John Paul Jr, ironically driving a PC-10.
 Penske Racing choose to finish out the season with the PC-10B with its modifications in accordance with the rules change.
 Al Unser Sr. won only one race (the Budweiser Cleveland 500 driving the PC-11) but had consistent high placing finishes throughout the season (10 top 5 finishes in 13 races).

 Returning to the Michigan International Speedway late in the season for the Detroit News Grand Prix (September 18, 1983), Rick Mears would win his only race of the season having replaced the PC-11 in favor of the PC-10B.

 INDY 500 – Al Unser Sr. finished 2nd and Rick Mears third driving PC-11s.